pritesh6754/EmployeeManagementSystem/README.md

 dotnet ef database update
 ```

-Create admin user in BusinessUser table setting the username and passwrd as `admin`
+Create admin user in BUSINESS_USER table setting the username and passwrd as `admin`

 After writing the SQL scripts, the backend part was started.
 Entity Framework was used to implement it quickly and conveniently, so that models of all entities were created, and then control classes were written quickly to include the models.